adamhinton/inv-todo/README.md

 [todoList, setTodoList] --- get from localStorage if I have time \
 each Todo is an object: {text: string, isCompleted: boolean}

+### Header.js

+Very simple, just has h1 with title

+### AddNewTaskForm.js

+pass in setTodoList from App \
+label on top, then input below with "Enter task description" \
+Add task button on bottom. onClick setTodoList [...todoList, todoFormValue]

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).